aaaathing/my-website-2025/posts/2025-07-25-voxel-game/2025-07-25-voxel-game.md

 For solid objects, all the voxels in a solid object could be stored in a voxel grid.

+#### Solid object breaking
 One way to simulate breaking: When it is breaking, the voxels next to the crack become seperate from the solid object.
 When the pieces are not connected anymore they also become seperate solid objects.
 The problem with this is that it doesn't actually bend.
 And how does it determine where it should be cracking?

+#### Attributes
 [Mar 10 2025](https://thingmaker.us.eu.org/post/?id=m7cllbb5bc9f): Voxels have attributes like color and material type, which should be changeable.
 To store them, there can be a octree for each attribute.

-to add: example image of attributes

 It can be done on a gpu which is faster.
 GPUs can run code in parallel (thousands of times at the same time).
 It would be very hard to make this voxel game run on a gpu.

 [Mar 10 2025](https://thingmaker.us.eu.org/post/?id=m7cllbb5bc9f): Problem: how can a world be simulated if not everything is loaded?
 If everything is loaded, there may not be enough memory.

+#### Optimizing

 When things like water are not moving or moving slowly, smaller water particles can be combined into bigger water particles to save memory and computation.
-When many solid objects are close together and not moving, they can also be combined into one grid to save memory and computation.
+When many solid objects are close together and not moving, they can also be combined into one grid to save memory and computation. (in 3d, 8 particles combine into 1 particle twice the width)

 What if it used AI to automatically optimize?
 Jun 5, 2025: When optimizing particles into voxels, the loss could be the similarity of the position and velocity

+It could use a convolutional NN or graph NN to decide whether to compress an area or not.
+This way, it could focus the computation on interesting areas, like a water splash or a crashing rock.

-### Smooth and detailed idea
+#### Smooth and detailed idea
 The terrain and things could be represented as polygons.
 If it used polygons, the terrain will be smoother and can have unlimited detail.
 Leaves and grass will be actually flat.
 But how will it represent terrain with many different types of materials mixed together?
 Voxels can also be very small, if using recursive formats like octrees.

 # End